alitaqizadeh/IOT-with-RaspberryPi-Node-Red/README.md

 <p align="center"><img src="img1.jpg"></p>

-- We can now start our project. first of all we need to add a start point so add "Inject" module to our project and set the attribute "Payload" to true and for continuous job set attribute "Repeat" to interval.
+- We can now start our project. first of all we need to add a start point so add "Inject" node to our project and set the attribute "Payload" to true and for continuous job set attribute "Repeat" to interval.

 <p align="center"><img src="img2.jpg"></p>

 <p align="center"><img src="img3.jpg"></p>

 - After that we want to get the informations of CryptoCurrencies.
 I used <a href="https://coinmarketcap.com/">CoinMarketCap</a> API.
-You should add "Http Request" module to your flow and set the address of the service you want to get informations.
+You should add "Http Request" node to your flow and set the address of the service you want to get informations.

 <p align="center"><img src="img4.jpg"></p>

 <p align="center"><img src="img5.jpg"></p>

-- We should convert http request to json format to get informations that we want so we added "JSON" module to our flow.
+- We should convert http request to json format to get informations that we want so we added "JSON" node to our flow.

 <p align="center"><img src="img6.jpg"></p>

-- We need a function to extract data that we want from the previous node. we added "Function" module and write some codes as bellow(we set cryptos attribute for the main variable msg):
+- We need a function to extract data that we want from the previous node. we added "Function" node and write some codes as bellow(we set cryptos attribute for the main variable msg):

 <p align="center"><img src="img7.jpg"></p>